Home Page

 When were Silver Trumpets blown?

-When was the Ram's Horns blown?
+When was the Ram's Horn blown?

 There are various words used to describe the trumpets.
 So it is helpful to define these.
-Strong's References: - H2689 - a trumpet (from its sundered or quavering note) - H7782 - shofar or shophar - clear sound or curved horn rams horn? - H8643 - from 7321 - clamor, ie acclamation (joy or battle-cry), alarm, signal, shout, sound of tempest, blast of war. - H3104 - apparently from H2986; the blast of a horn (from its continuous sound); specifically, the signal of the silver trumpets; hence, the instrument itself and the festival thus introduced:- Jubilee, ram's horn, trumpet.
-[NB: The Strong's definition is in error when it makes reference to the 'signal of the silver trumpets'.
-The KJV translates this Hebrew word as 'Jubilee' 21 times, as 'rams horn' 5 times and as 'trumpet' 1 time.
-In Exod 19:13 (the only instance where it is translated 'trumpet') we have Exod 19:16 subsequently defining this trumpet as the 'shofar'.
-So, Strong's H3104 is never used to refer to the two silver trumpets! ]
+Strong's references and definitions: - H2689 - H2689 - trumpet - H8643 - H8643 - sound of trumpet(s) - H7782 - H7782 - shofar, i.e. ram's horn! - H3104 - H3104 [NB: The Strong's definition is in error when it makes reference to the 'signal of the silver trumpets'.
+The KJV translates this Hebrew word 21 times as 'Jubilee', 5 times as 'rams horn(s)' and 1 time as 'trumpet'.
+With the only instance where it is translated 'trumpet', Exod 19:13, we have verse 16 subsequently defining this trumpet as the 'shofar'.
+Strong's H3104 is never used to refer to the two silver trumpets!
+The meaning is either: 1) Jubilee, or 2) sound of the ram's horn. ]

-THE TWO SILVER TRUMPETS
+THE TWO SILVER TRUMPETS Two Silver Trumpets

 It was ordered that two silver trumpets were to be made.